 The second important design feature that sets the RX4 apart is its monobloc construction.
 Most stock calipers are made from two separate halves that are then bolted or bonded together to create a single unit whereas Hope machine the entire caliper out of a single billet of aluminium, creating a much stiffer and lighter unit.
 This also improves performance as the stiffer construction resists any flex, expansion or twisting that can cause brake pad rub or a vague lever feel.

-The RX4 is designed to work with your existing shifters (as long as you already have hydraulic brakes) and comes in either a Shimano/Campagnolo or SRAM compatible configuration owing to the differing hydraulic fluids each use.
+The RX4 is designed to work with your existing shifters (as long as you already have hydraulic brakes) and comes in either Shimano/Campagnolo or SRAM compatible configuration owing to the differing hydraulic fluids each use.

 I opted to use the Shimano compatible RX4 in conjuction with a set of Shimano GRX RX810 levers to fit to my Kinesis Tripster ATR.V3 gravel bike.
 The RX4 is also available in both post mount and the most recent flat mount standard to fit the majority of disc brake compatible frame and forks past and present.
 The flat mount RX4s have different shaping for front or rear use whilst the post mount version is universal.
 Like all of Hope’s components the RX4 is available in a multitude of anodised colours, I opted for purple because well, purple is the ultimate 90’s cycling colour and my favourite.

 Since the RX4 only comes as a caliper you will need to set up the brake yourself, or get it fitted by your local bike shop.
 Hope supply comprehensive instructions that are really easy to follow and each brake comes with all the olives and other fittings necessary to attach it to the brake hose as well as both organic and sintered pads.
 You will also need the correct bleed kit for your chosen lever system and a bottle of associated hydraulic oil; mineral oil for Shimano, DOT oil for SRAM.